 Step 2.
 Run parallel workshops for smaller online groups

-By segmenting your online event into parallel workshops, participants will have the chance to meet in a more intimate setting, making it much easier to break down any virtual barriers to communication and interaction.
+By segmenting your virtual event into parallel workshops, participants will have the chance to meet in a more intimate setting, making it much easier to break down any virtual barriers to communication and interaction.

 Step 3.
 Design experiential activities that will involve your online attendees